willhunt914/Engineering_4_Notebook/README.md

 ### Reflection

-The main problem that we ran in to was overhang

 ![Screenshot 2023-10-02 103925](https://github.com/willhunt914/Engineering_4_Notebook/assets/71402974/be683c92-1139-4a28-bc43-c720530f2ead)

 In our first design showed aboved, the main problem that we ran in to was overhang.
 To fix this, we had to add support under the overhang that supported them.